Q&A: What’s the story with plans for minimum pricing for alcohol?

 The Government has promised to have the new pricing model in place by Christmas, although it is likely to be in force by September.

-Have the powers that been been planning this for a long time?
+Have the powers that be been planning this for a long time?

 Indeed they have.
 Proposals for a minimum price for alcohol have been talked about for almost a decade and the current legislation was approved in 2018.
 It was not rolled out at the time because it was figured it would be a good idea to introduce it in tandem with Northern Ireland.
 That plan was derailed when the administration in Stormont said it would not be introducing its own minimum pricing system for at least two years.